bmth-arg-wiki/bmth-arg-wiki.github.io/pages/walkthrough/walkthrough2.md

 <summary>Solution</summary>
 {{ "

-True fulfillment comes from "within", as we learn in the mono audio of [Top 10 staTues tHat CriEd bloOd](../music/song-top10).
+True fulfillment comes from 'within', as we learn in the mono audio of [Top 10 staTues tHat CriEd bloOd](../music/song-top10).

 " | markdownify }}
 </details>